akerlytics/akerlytics.github.io/_letters/en/letters.md

 # Letter directed to MP

-In Canada the People of each province and territories are repesented by an elected persone for their circonscription as per their main address.
+In Canada the people of each province and territories are repesented by an elected persone for their circonscription.

 This section is dedicated to the official correspondance with the elected officials.